-Asking Questions Reading Comprehension Strategy Update – Tue Jan 28, 2020: Students learn how to ask questions so they stay engaged while they read.
-This active reading helps them gain a deeper understanding of the text they’rereading.
+Asking Questions Reading Comprehension Strategy Update – May 28, 2020: High interest video / slideshow lesson to use during distance learning and Google Classroom.
+Students learn how to ask questions so they stay engaged while they read.
+This active reading helps teach students how to gain a deeper understanding of the text they’re reading.

 Now, before we start the mini-lesson, let’s turn our minds on and think about active reading.